R4DDER5/CZ/project-scope.md

 Accounts primarilly will be created but registration to the site should also be available, further access to other features like user, group and allocated services will be determined by user access levels.

 Component 2 | Site Backup & Security
 A hard backup copy of the files associated with the site will be delivered on completion to the client on a memory stick, as well as backed up to appropriate secure location(s).
-Where appropriate the most secure encryption methods will be used.
+Where appropriate the most secure encryption methods will be used with data transfer.

 Component 3 | Training Documents
 A reference document outlining how to make updates to the site along with a link to online resources will be built as project develops.